devbret/online-opsec/README.md

 # Online Operations Security (OpSec)
 Threat models and tools for staying safe, private and informed while Online, used by the average person.

-*This document will be updated regularly, until it is finished on 02/01/2021; which is when [my website](https://devbret.com/) goes live.*
+*This document is updated regularly, done so until it's finished on 02/01/2021; which is when [my website](https://devbret.com/) goes live.*

 ## Introduction
 OpSec or Operations Security, originally introduced by the United States Military during the Vietnam War, can be defined (when referring to [Wikipedia](https://en.wikipedia.org/wiki/Operations_security)) as a, "*...process that identifies critical information to determine if friendly actions can be observed by enemy intelligence, determines if information obtained by adversaries could be interpreted to be useful to them, and then executes selected measures that eliminate or reduce adversary exploitation of friendly critical information.*" All of which can be applied to the physical and digital worlds, both permanently intertwined with each other.

 The core motivation of OpSec is to protect what you value; often information, but sometimes tangible goods too.
 OpSec is therefore proactively limiting an attacker's ability to remove value from you, for whatever their purposes.
-Online OpSec is therefore protecting what one values in relationship to using the Internet.
+And Online OpSec is protecting what one values in relationship to using the Internet.

 Online OpSec, in the context of everyday Internet users, is quite a serious/pressing topic and best to be treated as such.
 Thankfully, in a way similar to how large companies carefully deploy DevOps, individuals can apply Online OpSec tools and techniques to reduce their own risks; perhaps even more effectively and immediately, which is important to observe.